An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

-1. Do you have income subject to Self-Employment tax?
+1. Do you have Income Subject to Self-Employment Tax?

 The first question we ask clients is if they have income subject to SE tax.
-This is to determine whether or not they need an S-Corp.
+This is to determine whether or not they need an S-Corporation.
 Self-employment income is often referred to as ‘ordinary income’ derived from services or the sale of products.
 Ordinary income IS NOT income from a W-2.

 Passive income IS NOT subject to SE tax.
 Passive income is rental income, interest, dividends, capital gain, etc.

 This question inevitably comes up in locales where licensing is required for your profession.
-Brokers, realtors, insurance agents, doctors, lawyers, and contractors all need to check with their local licensing boards to make sure they can operate inside an S-Corp with their license.
+Brokers, realtors, insurance agents, doctors, lawyers, and contractors all need to check with their local licensing boards to make sure they can operate inside an S-Corporation with their license.

-If there are going to be significant hurdles to establishing your S-Corp, you will want to assess the ultimate tax savings and whether the benefit of it outweighs the cost before making that decision.
+If there are going to be significant hurdles to establishing your S-Corporation, you will want to assess the ultimate tax savings and whether the benefit of it outweighs the cost before making that decision.

-This is a critical question because a business owner doesn’t need or want to incur the cost of an S-Corp unless the tax savings exceed the cost.
+This is a critical question because a business owner doesn’t need or want to incur the cost of an S-Corporation unless the tax savings exceed the cost.
 We have generally advised our clients that the break-even point is approximately $40k in net income.

 Again, meet with an advisor that truly understands this strategy and is willing to be cautiously aggressive.
-To meet with a real tax attorney about whether an S-Corp is right for you, visit KKOS Lawyers.
+To meet with a real tax attorney about whether an S-Corporation is right for you, visit KKOS Lawyers.

-4. How will this affect my 199-A deduction?
+4. How will this Affect my 199-A Deduction?

 The 199-A deduction is a product of the Tax Cuts and Jobs Act and gives small businesses an automatic 20% deduction on all pass-through income.
 The deduction can be subject to a phase-out calculation for professional service business owners with AGI (adjusted gross income) over $157,500 for single filers and $315,000 for joint filers.